gabelton/SEI-Project-3/README.md

 ## Introduction

 As a group we are all very proud of our record collections and so we were quickly able to settle on a concept for our app.
-Project Black not only allows users to post their own records and browse those of others but also through use of the LastFM API to listen to snippets from individual tracks.
+Project Black not only allows users to post their own records and browse those of others but also through use of the LastFM and Deezer APIs to listen to snippets from individual tracks.

-## Database
+## Back End

 Unlike our previous project, where we relied entirely on third-party APIs, here we were required to build our own database.
-We started by planning out our Vinyl model and then sketched out our user model.
+We started by planning out our vinyl model and then sketched out our user model.
 These formed the foundation of our project, upon which we would later embed information such as comments and a user wishlist.

 After installing key dependencies (see technologies), we created an app.js page and set up a 'Hello world' message running on localhost:4000.
 Next we stored this port variable in an environment.js file in our config folder.
-Then, while half of the group worked on the user and vinyl models, the other half started creating the users, vinyls, and auth controllers.
+Then, while half of the group worked on the user and vinyl models, the other half started creating the user, vinyl, and auth controllers.
 After this we exported routes from our controllers files into a routes file in our config folder.

 Once we had completed the models we created a seeds file, to make it easier to update the database.
-We then looked at authorisation, creating a secureRoute file, to make sure that only logged in users would be able to add vinyls to the site and then delete or update only their own collections.
+We then looked at authorisation, creating a SecureRoute file, to make sure that only logged in users would be able to add vinyl to the site and then delete or update only their own collections.

-## HomePage / landing page
+## Home Page

 ![homepage](PresentImages/home.17.50.png)

-The homepage is divided into three sections: main hero (above), recently added, and genres.
+The homepage is divided into three sections: main hero, recently added, and genres.

 The 'recently added' section presented some challenges, as this was the first time that we had worked with timestamps when building models.
 Another problem arose when we tried to sort an array according to this property.
-While we had the right approach in principle, we had not realised that we needed to use JavaScript's Date functionality, if we wanted to compare one property with another.
+While we had the right approach in principle, we had not realised that we needed to use JavaScript's date functionality, if we wanted to compare one property with another.

 ```
 function orderByDate(arr) {